Urinary Tract Infection (UTI) Vaccine and Treatment

 ORLYNVAH™ (sulopenem etzadroxil and probenecid) is a U.S. FDA-approved novel oral penem antibiotic for the treatment of uncomplicated urinary tract infections (uUTIs) caused by the designated microorganisms Escherichia coli, Klebsiella pneumoniae, or Proteus mirabilis in adult women.
 Orlynvah is taken as one oral tablet twice daily for 5 days

-RECCE® 327 (R327) is an investigational synthetic anti-infective developed for treating serious and potentially life-threatening infections due to Gram-positive and Gram-negative bacteria, including the full suite of ESKAPE pathogens, even in their superbug forms.
+RECCE® 327 (R327) is an investigational synthetic anti-infective developed for treating severe, potentially life-threatening infections caused by Gram-positive and Gram-negative bacteria, including the full suite of ESKAPE pathogens, even in their superbug forms.

-Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for treating UTIs and other infections caused by the pathogen E. coli, in various clinical trials.
+In various clinical trials, Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for treating UTIs and other infections caused by the pathogen E. coli.
 It is a bacteriophage cocktail engineered with a CRISPR-Cas3 construct targeting the E. coli gene.
 It is not a broad-spectrum antibacterial that kills various bacterial species.
-The precision medicine product works through a unique dual mechanism of action utilizing both the natural lytic activity of the bacteriophage and the DNA-targeting activity of CRISPR-Cas3.
+The precision medicine product works through a unique dual mechanism of action, utilizing both the natural lytic activity of the bacteriophage and the DNA-targeting activity of CRISPR-Cas3.